-You have been invited to take part in this study because you have no problems with your thinking abilities and are being asked to participate as part of a 'control' group.
+You have been invited to take part in this study because you have either been diagnosed with dementia with Lewy bodies or Parkinson's disease and have been experiencing visual disturbances such as visual hallucinations.
 By looking at differences in brain activity between people with LBD and people without, we hope to better understand why certain symptoms, such as visual hallucinations, arise in LBD.